Siege of Buda (1541): Siege

-The Habsburg army lost in all 20,000 men.

 Aftermath

 The siege of Buda was a crucial Ottoman victory against Ferdinand and the Habsburgs.
 The victory allowed the occupation of central Hungary by the Ottomans for around 150 years, and is therefore comparable in importance to the Battle of Mohács in 1526.

 Charles V learned about the defeat of his brother Ferdinand upon his arrival in Genoa on 8 September 1541.
 Thirsty for revenge, he departed for an expedition against Algiers, which also ended in a sound defeat for the Habsburgs.

 Ferdinand would attempt to recover the cities of Buda and Pest in 1542, but he was repulsed by the Ottomans.